-- ALWAYS A ROCK HARD FINISH - An extra hard cure designed for tough jobs and high traffic situations.
-Protects your work for years to come.
+- ROCK HARD FINISH - Designed to handle the toughest of jobs.
+UV protected, high gloss formula and an extra hard cure to protect your work for years to come.

-- STRONG, DURABLE, RELIABLE - Resists water, chemicals, and scratches.
-Its high adhesion formula is suited for table, bar, and countertops, woodworking projects, concrete floors, boats, metal corrosion protection, and more.
+- STRONG, DURABLE, RELIABLE - Resists water, chemicals and scratches.
+A high adhesion formula for high traffic areas including table, bar, and countertops, woodworking projects, floors, boats, metal corrosion protection, and more.

 - EASY TO USE - Smooth, no-hassle application.
 Combine 2 parts resin to 1 part hardener.
 Mix for 4 minutes.
 Add color or keep clear.
 Apply to your surface and let it cure for 24 hours.

 - SAFE - Non-Toxic and Food Safe.
-Low odor with no VOCs, no fumes, no solvents, no fillers.
+Our low odor formula has no VOCs, no fumes, no solvents, no fillers.

-- PROUDLY MADE IN THE USA - Extra Hard Cure: Shore D Hardness 83.
-UV Protected and Non Blushing.
+- PROUDLY MADE IN THE USA - Shore D Hardness 83.
+Non-Blushing.
 Industrial Clear works hard and stands the test of time.